Supervisor Development Program (SDP)

 Who It Is For

-Anyone stepping into first-line leadership on the floor — newly promoted supervisors, shift in-charges, line leaders, team leaders, foremen and section heads, plus the strong operators and technicians you are about to promote and want to set up to succeed.
+Anyone stepping into first-line leadership on the floor — newly promoted shopfloor supervisors, shift in-charges, line leaders, team leaders, foremen and section heads, plus the strong operators and technicians you are about to promote and want to set up to succeed.
 It is especially powerful run as a batch, so a group of new supervisors builds a shared language and a peer group to lean on when the seat gets lonely.
-In manufacturing, warehousing, logistics and field operations — and anywhere a skilled worker is asked to start leading the people they worked beside — it is the bridge that turns a great pair of hands into a capable first-line leader.
+In manufacturing, engineering, warehousing, logistics and field operations — and anywhere a skilled worker is asked to start leading the people they worked beside — it is the bridge that turns a great pair of hands into a capable first-line leader.

 Taught by Someone Who Builds First-Line Leaders Himself